The Most Comprehensive Data Protection Solution

 Three posts we like from Dark Reading:

 Verizon's Security Blog is a wealth of information, including expert analysis, studies and whitepapers, news coverage, insights on security trends, and plenty of other valuable information for today's CISOs.
-A Weekly Intelligence Summary breaks down the most pertinent intelligence developments each week, ensuring busy CISOs can stay up-to-date on important trends without wasting precious time tracking down reliable news sources.
+Part of the Verizon Insights Lab, the Verizon Security Blog features hundreds of articles offering insights and expertise on social engineering, insider threats, and other information busy CISOs need to stay up-to-date on important trends.

 Three posts we like from Verizon Security Blog:

 Wired's Threat Level is a highly regarded news source on privacy, crime, and security online.
-Regular posts on topics relevant to CISOs and other security professionals, from a variety of contributors including well-known senior writers Kim Zetter and Andy Greenberg, help today's CISOs keep their fingers on the pulse of the industry.
+Regular posts on topics relevant to CISOs and other security professionals, from a variety of contributors including well-known senior writer Andy Greenberg, help today's CISOs keep their fingers on the pulse of the industry.

 Three posts we like from Wired - Threat Level: